 Water Damage Do’s

-- Do call Allphase Restoration and Construction for immediate help, and to mitigate any further damages.
+- Do call Allphase Restoration and Construction for immediate help and to mitigate any further water or mold damages.

-- Do remove as much excess water as possible by mopping and blotting with clean white towels.
+- Do remove as much excess water as possible by mopping and blotting with clean towels.

-- Do turn on air conditioning for maximum drying in summer, open windows to speed drying in winter.
+- Do turn on air conditioning for maximum drying in summer, in winter – open windows to aid in drying out your home .

 - Do use dehumidifiers if available.
 Use fans to circulate air and assist drying if the damage just happened.